Help with Search courses

 This series was developed by the Center for Public Health Readiness and Communication within the Drexel University Dornsife School of Public Health with funding from the PA Department of Health

-The Risk, Crisis, and Emergency Communication Video Training Series covers eight topics related to risk and crisis communication during public health emergencies:
+This series covers eight topics related to risk and crisis communication during public health emergencies:

 • Communication Skills for Public Information Officers